ffund/intro-ml-tss21/syllabus/integrity.md

 You are permitted to use AI assistance for the following tasks:

 * computer translation between English and another language, e.g. you may write an explanation for a homework problem or lab assignment in another language and then submit a direct translation to English using Google Translate or a similar service.
 (Note: this does not include "cleaning up" or rephrasing text, which is not allowed - only direct translation is allowed.
 You shouldn't "clean up" text because (1) I don't care about your spelling, grammar, or vocabulary, and (2) if I am asking for an open-ended response, I want to hear *your* voice, not an LLM's voice.)
 * to generate Python code for plotting and visualization.
 You are fully responsible for any figures or visualizations you submit, including making sure their appearance is reasonable and the data in them is correct.
 But, you are permitted to use an AI assistant such as ChatGPT or Gemini to help you generate `matplotlib` or `seaborn` code to make your plots look the way you want.
+If you do use an AI assistant, you must include your LLM prompt in your submission.

 With the exception of the tasks listed above, AI assistance is not permitted in this course.